This post may contain affiliate links. Please read my disclosure and privacy policy.

 Don’t use flax eggs in:

-- Recipes that call for more than 3 eggs.
+- Recipes that call for more than 2 eggs.
 Generally, the more eggs you need to substitute, the more issues you may encounter.
-Using more than two flax eggs could result in baked goods that are gooey or have an underbaked texture.
+Using more than 2 flax eggs can result in baked goods that are gooey or underbaked.

 - Flourless recipes.
 If a recipe doesn’t call for flour, it probably relies on the eggs for structure.
 Flax eggs won’t work very well in this case.

-For tested egg-free recipes, start with a vegan recipe, which will naturally be egg-free anyway!
+For tested egg-free recipes, start with a vegan recipe, which is already egg-free.

 Chia Egg vs. Flax Egg

-As I mentioned earlier, chia seeds and flax seeds both thicken and gel when soaked in water.
+As I mentioned earlier, both chia and flax seeds thicken and gel when soaked in water.
 This means you can use either option as a substitute for eggs.

 According to the Mayo Clinic, flax seeds must be ground for you to fully absorb their nutrients.
-A research study published in 2023 suggests that chia seeds may be best eaten in this way, too, even though chia pudding is quite popular using the whole seeds.
+A research study published in 2023 suggests that chia seeds may be best eaten this way, too, even though chia pudding is quite popular with whole seeds.

 The main difference between flax and chia eggs is the flavor.
-Chia seeds aren’t quite as noticable in baked goods taste-wise compared to flax, in my opinion.
-Flax seeds add a more noticeably, nutty flavor, which works well in baked goods like banana bread, which may already have nuts included.
+Chia seeds aren’t quite as noticeable in baked goods taste-wise compared to flax, in my opinion.
+Flax seeds add a more noticeable, nutty flavor that works well in baked goods like banana bread, which may already include nuts.

 Ingredients